litpuvn/auto-scorer/concept_extractor/README.md

 `$ java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000`

 In a seperate command prompt,
-**extractor.py** requires command line arguements in order to compile the program, as well as two input files: <filename>.txt and <filename>_grades.txt.
+**extractor.py** requires command line arguements in order to compile the program, as well as two input files: "filename".txt and "filename"_grades.txt.

 **One Input File:**